xgino/imagecraft/README.md

 # image-magic

 📸 A simple, developer-friendly Python package for resizing, cropping, and converting images.
-Built on top of Pillow, but easier.
+Built on top of Pillow, but easier. ssssssss

 ## Features
 - Resize by width, height, or both (auto aspect ratio)